Symmetry and Topology of Monitored Quantum Dynamics: Discussion

-{\it Discussion}.---In this Letter, we establish the tenfold classification of symmetry and topology for monitored free fermions.
-Based on this classification, we elucidate topological phase transitions and bulk-boundary correspondence in monitored quantum dynamics.
-Our classification represents an open quantum analog of the periodic table of topological insulators and superconductors~\cite{schnyder08, kitaev09, ryu10, hasan10, qi11, chiu2016b}, and provides a guiding principle to investigate monitored free fermions across various symmetry classes and spacetime dimensions.
+In this work, we establish the tenfold classification of symmetry and topology for monitored free fermions.
+Our classification represents an open quantum analog of the periodic table of topological insulators and superconductors~\cite{schnyder08, kitaev09, ryu10, hasan10, qi11, chiu2016b}.
+It is independent of the specific measurement protocol and applies both with and without postselection.
+In our numerics, we study monitored $(1+1)$-dimensional Majorana fermions without postselection and monitored $(2+1)$-dimensional complex fermions with postselection, thereby illustrating this generality.

+We formulate the classification in terms of appropriate gap conditions on the relevant operators.
+These gap conditions place the dynamics in a purifying phase, characterized by a finite purification time, playing a role analogous to an insulator phase in the equilibrium classification.
+Notably, in most settings, purifying phases having a finite purification time and disentangled phases obeying an area law of entanglement are equivalent, differing primarily in perspective (see, e.g., Ref.~\cite{gullans2020d}).
+Extending the topological classification to mixed phases with divergent purification time and to entangled phases with volume-law entanglement is an interesting direction for future work, analogous to the role of gapless phases such as topological semimetals in equilibrium systems~\cite{armitage2018}.

+Based on this classification, we elucidate the bulk-boundary correspondence in monitored quantum dynamics, which has two complementary implications.
+On the one hand, with open spatial boundaries, the spacetime topology of the evolution enforces gapless boundary Lyapunov modes, leading to a topologically protected divergence of the purification time.
+On the other hand, the steady state may be viewed as a boundary in the temporal direction and is topological, as diagnosed by local topological markers.
+The latter also provides a practical diagnostic of the spacetime topology and is relevant for preparing topological states of matter in quantum-circuit platforms.

+Our findings provide a guiding principle to investigate monitored free fermions across various symmetry classes and spacetime dimensions.
 For example, a recent work~\cite{pan2024} has found a unique entanglement structure due to the presence of a domain wall.
 It merits further study to explore its possible connection with our framework.
 Moreover, it should be significant to incorporate many-body interactions into our framework, akin to equilibrium counterparts.
-Finally, it is worth noting that non-Hermitian topology causes anomalous boundary phenomena including the skin effect~\cite{Lee-16, YW-18-SSH, Kunst-18, Yokomizo-19, Zhang-20, OKSS-20}, which should also be relevant to the universality classes of measurement-induced phase transitions~\cite{kawabata2023a, wang2024, lee2024, liu_li_xu2024}.
+It is also worth noting that non-Hermitian topology causes anomalous boundary phenomena, including the skin effect~\cite{Lee-16, YW-18-SSH, Kunst-18, Yokomizo-19, Zhang-20, OKSS-20}, which should also be relevant to the universality classes of measurement-induced phase transitions~\cite{kawabata2023a, wang2024, lee2024, liu_li_xu2024}.
+Finally, we note that neutral atom arrays can realize fermionic quantum processors~\cite{gonzalez-cuadra2023,ott2025} and should be the ideal experimental platforms for our findings.

 {\it Note added}.---After the completion of this work, we became aware of a recent related work~\cite{oshima2024}.